oraclize/docs/source/includes/_eos.md

 EOSIO_DISPATCH(urlrequests, (reqheadscust)(reqbasauth)(reqpost)(reqput)(reqcookies)(callback))
 ```

 Arguments can be passed to the package by adding parameters to the query array.
-They will be accessible from within the Docker instances as environmental parameters.
+They will be accessible from within the Docker instance as environmental parameters.

 Currently the API supports up to 5 inline arguments, including the IPFS Hash: